bonimy/MushROMs/doc/SMB1 Level Format.md

 We will define **area** as how it was described above Areas can also be called **maps** or **rooms**.
 For our purpose, we will stick to _area_.
 Areas are distinct from **levels** in that levels can have multiple areas (the main area, a bonus area, or a miscellaneous area).
 A **world** is defined as every level until a Bowser is encountered.
 Internally, the game increments you to the next world after beating a Bowser (more precisely after stepping on his bridge-destroying axe).

+- **Note**: For simplicity, when we refer to the main area of the level, we will simply refer to the level.
+So instead of saying "the main area of W1-1", we'll simply say "W1-1".

 Every area is defined by a single byte, used as a pointer index for getting the area data (blocks, pipes, bricks, etc.) and sprite data (enemies, commands, etc.).
 For the images shown above, the area numbers are 0x25 for W1-1, 0xC2 for its bonus room, and 0x26 for both W1-3 and W5-3.

 There are two ways the game engine determines which area number to use next: